 $14,715,067

-This surprisingly effective feature film stars Brendan Fraser, Matt Damon, Chris O'Donnell, Randall Batinkoff, Andrew Lowery, Cole Hauser, Ben Affleck, and Anthony Rapp in crucial roles.
+This compelling drama boasts a standout ensemble cast, featuring Brendan Fraser, Matt Damon, Chris O'Donnell, Randall Batinkoff, Andrew Lowery, Cole Hauser, Ben Affleck, and Anthony Rapp in pivotal roles.

 BiographyDramaSport